 Market risk measures are monitored with differing degrees of frequency dependent upon the nature of the risk.
-Foreign exchange (FX) positions and certain Profit and Loss (P&L) measures are all measured daily whereas others such as stress tests and credit spread sensitivity are performed on a weekly or monthly basis.
-Detailed market risk compliance reports are produced and circulated to senior management on a monthly basis and a summary version supplied to the Parent Board quarterly.
+Foreign exchange (FX) positions and interest rate stress tests are all measured daily whereas others such as income statement measures and the traded credit are performed on a monthly basis.
+Detailed market risk compliance reports are produced and circulated to senior management on a monthly basis and a summary version is included in the quarterly Chief Risk Officer's Consolidated Risk Report supplied to the Parent Board.